Christian2702/werservice/README.md

-Error Reporting Tool für Steinam
+Error Reporting Tool for Steinam